multiscale/muscle3/docs/source/coupling.rst

 Multicast
 ---------

 With MUSCLE3 you can connect an output port to multiple input ports.
-This is called multicast.
 When a submodel sends a message on a port that is connected to multiple input ports, the message is copied and sent to each connected port.

 .. note::